zenmumbler/dtbb/README.md

 I just have it symlinked as `/Library/WebServer/Documents/dtbb` on macOS.
 The repo includes the built js and css files so you can try it immediately.

-To modify things, you'll need to install some packages, run `yarn` or `npm install` inside the main directory.
-All the code is written in [TypeScript][ts] and it is assumed you have TS 2.x installed globally.
-I keep TS updated to whatever RC or release version is available which currently is 2.1.1.
-TS 2.0 is currently the minimum supported version.
+To modify things, you'll need to run `yarn` or `npm install` inside the main directory.

-There are 3 targets in this project: the main site code, the worker and the import node app.
-I compile the code inside Sublime Text using the [TypeScript package][stts].
-This code ends up either in `site/build/app/`, `site/build/workers/` or `import/build/` depending on what you compiled.
-I've got a gulp task running to watch these dirs that will package them up as single JS files.
-Run `gulp watch` in a terminal while developing or run `gulp site` to explicitly rebuild all site related things or `gulp import` to rebuild the import code.

-The site styles are contained in `scss` files inside `site/views` with `dtbb.scss` being the entrypoint. `gulp watch` includes rebuilding the css or run `gulp styles` manually.

-### Import code caveat

-The import script uses the `request` and `mkdirp` packages with corresponding typings in `@types/request` and `@types/mkdirp`.
-Sadly, these packages export the functions using `export = func;` and what I need (mostly for rollup to not complain) is `export default func`.

-I messed around for a while while with various workarounds but I've spent way too much time on this side-project already so I just modified the `index.d.ts` files inside the packages themselves.
-Until you do this you won't be able to fully build the import script.
-If you feel like fixing this, be my guest.
+All the code is written in [TypeScript][ts], which is a dependency of the package.

+Run `gulp site` to compile and bundle all site related code, including styles.<br>
+Run `gulp import` to compile and bundle the import script, see below for usage.<br>
+Run `gulp watch` to automatically build any and all files when you change them.

 Importing Data
 --------------

 **NOTE WELL**: the _full processed data_ for all supported events is already present in the `site/data/ldXY_entries.json` files.
-Only mess with this import stuff if you find it interesting for some reason.
+All of the spidered files (except for thumbnails) are also present, thought zipped in `/import/spider_data/entry_pages`, unzip these to use them in the extraction script.
+Only mess with the import stuff if you find it interesting for some reason.

 In the `import` folder run `node import` to get a list of commands available, right now they are `listing`, `entries`, `thumbs` and `extract`.
 Each of these commands takes 1 or 2 numbers